BoE Lowers Base Rate to 4.25% | What it Means for Your Mortgage

 Bank of England Base Rate Dropped to 4.75%

 Over the past two years, the Bank of England has taken a hawkish stance towards the base rate.
-But with inflation only 0.6% higher than the Bank of England's 2% target and a need to stimulate more economic growth, industry experts widely expected another cut.
+But with inflation only slightly higher than the Bank of England's 2% target and a need to stimulate more economic growth, industry experts widely expected another cut.

 In 2024, mortgage rates fluctuated in response to bouts of economic uncertainty sparked by the Autumn Budget, overseas elections and other geopolitical influences.

-It’s unlikely that interest rates will return to the uber-low levels we saw before 2022, but five-year fixes dropping consistently across the board is certainly a sign that there are more reductions to come.
+It’s unlikely that interest rates will return to the super-low levels we saw before 2022, but five-year fixes dropping consistently across the board is certainly a sign that there are more reductions to come.

 In this article, our mortgage brokers weigh in on the discussion, and we analyse the bigger picture of the UK economy, inflation, and the mortgage market in this article.